pultar/ase/doc/tutorials/qmmm/qmmm.rst

 have a look at.
 For acetonitrile, have a look at :ref:`acetonitrile_md_box_equilibration`.

 Some MD codes have more advanced solvators, such as AMBER_, and stand-alone programs such as PACKMOL_ might also come in handy.
+Alternatively, we will show you how it can be done using only ASE in the next tutorial on :ref:`fecn6_water`.

 .. _AMBER: https://ambermd.org/AmberTools.php
 .. _PACKMOL: http://m3g.iqm.unicamp.br/packmol/home.shtml